 - Paste the copied RSS feed URL in the box and type the “Display Name” in the input bar.
 Click on the “Create Feed” button, and all the latest posts will be displayed on the editor screen.

 Tip: You can enhance curated RSS feeds by performing customization and moderation to showcase attractive and qualitative feeds.
-Tagembed offers various themes, layouts, styles, and dedicated customization options to design visually appealing RSS feeds.
+Tagembed offers exclusive 10+ themes & layouts, styles, and dedicated customization options to design visually appealing RSS feeds.

 #Step 3: Generate Embed Code For RSS Feed